vishwajeetv/micro-rag/SESSION_NOTES.md

 ## 🚀 When You're Ready to Continue

 Just say: **"Let's continue from where we left off"** and I'll:
-1. Resume from Phase 1 (creating requirements.txt)
+1. Start Phase 2 (Backend Core - FastAPI application)
 2. Reference this session document
 3. Keep building step-by-step with explanations
+4. **Use Sonnet model** (as requested)

 ---

+## ✅ Session 2 Complete!
+(2025-11-24)

+**What We Built Today:**
+- ✅ PostgreSQL + pgvector setup (replaced Pinecone)
+- ✅ HNSW index configuration (better than IVFFlat)
+- ✅ Complete requirements.txt with all dependencies
+- ✅ Pydantic Settings with env-first pattern
+- ✅ Docker Compose with simple dev setup
+- ✅ Structured logging (structlog)
+- ✅ Git repository initialized
+- ✅ Comprehensive .gitignore
+- ✅ README with quick start guide

+**Next Session:** Phase 2 - Backend Core (FastAPI app, database models, health check)

 **Session saved!
 You can restart your laptop safely.
-See you soon! 🎮**
+See you tomorrow! 🎮**